Full list of all UK schools closed today due to snow and ice

 String of weather warnings in place across UK as Met Office warns of disruption

-Hundreds of schools remain closed as snow and ice cause disruption across the country continues after the Met Office issued multiple weather warnings.
+Hundreds of schools will remain closed for a second day as snow and ice continue to cause disruption across the country amid multiple weather warnings.

-Temperatures will struggle to get above freezing as many people are due to return to school or work after the festive period, with the forecaster warning that cold conditions would bring a range of hazards for the next few days.
+Temperatures will struggle to get above freezing as many people are due to return to school or work after the festive period, with the Met Office warning that cold conditions will bring a range of hazards over the next few days.

-Amber weather warnings remain in place for snow in parts of Scotland, forecasting heavy snow and travel disruption, while yellow warnings for snow and ice cover much of the UK.
+Two amber snow warnings and five yellow snow and ice warnings remain in place across Scotland, the North West, east and south west of England, Northern Ireland, and Wales.

-Much of Scotland should be braced for the worst of the weather, with hundreds of schools in the north of the country shut at least partially on Monday.
+Much of Scotland has faced the worst of the weather, with hundreds of schools in the north of the country remaining closed on Tuesday.
+Schools in Shetland, Orkney and Aberdeenshire will remain shut on Tuesday after pupils enjoyed an extra day of holiday on Monday following the festive break due to the weather.

-Some pupils will get an unexpected extra day of holiday at schools in Shetland, Orkney, the Western Isles and Aberdeenshire, while in Aberdeen city, schools and early education provisions will open at 11am and breakfast clubs will not run.
-Many schools in Moray are also shut.

 A number of flights have been cancelled, while some train lines are also affected.